-We selected the BaByliss Eco hairdryer because whilst it has exceptionally low energy consumption its high performance is not impaired.
+We selected the BaByliss Eco hairdryer because while it has exceptionally low energy consumption, its high performance is not impaired.

 All our baths are reclaimed original cast iron Victorian baths.
-They were restored to their former glory by Unique Enameling near Halifax.
+They were restored to their former glory by Unique Enamelling near Halifax.

 Our room guides are made from recycled leather.
 The contents is printed on recycled paper.

 Our food is fresh, seasonal, local and where available, organic.
 We only source food from producers with high animal welfare standards.
 Our Head Chef works with many small local producers in and around Dorset and the New Forest.